I, I Tour

-i,i Tour is a concert tour by American band Bon Iver, in support of their fourth studio album i, i.
-The tour began on August 31, 2019 in Missoula, Montana, United States and is set to conclude on November 11, 2022 in Lisbon, Portugal.
+i, i Tour is a concert tour by American band Bon Iver, in support of their fourth studio album i, i.
+The tour began on August 31, 2019, in Missoula, Montana, United States and concluded on November 11, 2022, in Lisbon, Portugal.

 Background

 Bon Iver announced the North American autumn tour dates on June 3, 2019 with opening acts Feist, Sharon Van Etten, and Yo La Tengo.
 The band also announced Asian dates on September 17, 2019.
 First set of European dates was announced on September 10, 2019 and the second one on January 24, 2020.

 Organization partnerships

 Bon Iver, through their campaign 2ABillion, partnered with local organizations to fight gender inequity and to end domestic and sexual violence during the tour.
 In 2019, Bon Iver managed to collect more than $185,000 for their partners through the initiative.

 Here are the local organizations partnered with 2ABillion, to date: